 What is the Autoimmune Protocol (AIP) Diet

-The AIP diet is an elimination strategy; it focuses on flooding the body with nutrient-dense foods, while simultaneously removing the foods that are considered to be gut irritants.
+The AIP diet is an elimination strategy; it focuses on flooding the body with nutrient-dense foods, while simultaneously removing the foods that are gut irritants.
 AIP is similar to a paleo diet, but even more restrictive with things like coffee, eggs, and nuts being off-limits in the elimination phase.

 The elimination phase lasts anywhere from three to four weeks to six to eight weeks, and then you can gradually start reintroducing foods one at a time back into your diet.
 (You can read about the reintroduction phase on AIP Lifestyle and The Paleo Mom.)